cazmat/portfolio-cms/README.md

 chmod 755 uploads/
 ```

-### 5. Access Admin Panel
+### 5. Access the System

-Navigate to `http://yourdomain.com/admin/` and login with:
+Navigate to `http://yourdomain.com/login.php` and login with:

 - **Username**: admin
 - **Password**: admin123

 **IMPORTANT**: Change these credentials immediately after first login!

+You'll be redirected to the admin panel at `/admin/` after login.

 ## Directory Structure